-My car, at lunchtime today, parked down town, told me it was 41 degrees.
+My car, at lunchtime today, parked down town, told me it was 43 degrees.
 As I got on the road it came down to 36 which is still a bit warm, but about typical for summer here in the part of the sub-tropical north affectionately known as The Wok.
 Lismore is in a shallow bowl of a river flat surrounded by a jump-up to the east and hills to the west.
-We are too far from the ocean to have sea breezes, but the hills divert the afternoon nor-easter that tempers this temperate climate.
+We are too far from the ocean to have sea breezes, and the hills divert any afternoon nor-easter that would temper this temperate climate.

 Last summer was extreme.
 In February, preparing for the Shadowing Tom exhibition I was fitting out paintings in 45 degree heat.
 I had to work at arms distance from the table, so I didn’t drip perspiration onto the paintings.
 That’s the hottest I’ve ever been in Lismore.
 Here, the daytime summer temperatures are in the thirties , but the humidity will kill you as soon as look at you.
 I can be in a shed in Blackall way up in Queensland when it’s 40 degrees and feel a bit warm.
 Get off the plane back here with the temperature only 28 but if a storm is in the offing, I’m ready to turn right back.

 To air-con or not – that is the question.

 This summer, someone offered me a portable air-conditioner.
 I’d had one in Gundy fitted into a studio window.
 I needed it there, I never felt it was warranted here.
 I just sort of just suffered through the warmer months: wearing less, perspiring more; taking longer lunches in the heat of the day; losing an occasional day when heat-ravaged sleep created brain fogged progress; putting blinds and umbrellas over windows; moving my bed nearer the window so the night air would seep in; noticing that as soon as Autumn happened that things became easier, productivity increased again.